 Interviewer: How do simulations compare with the laboratory practical work?
 Sipho: I think the simulations can help you understand generally.
 It cannot develop the technical skills.
 It can only develop your understanding of the theory.
-It can help you to come to a theory even if you didn't know anything and then confirm with the theory that is already developed.
+It can help you to come to a theory even if you didn't know anything and then confirm with the theory that's already developed.
 The thing with the actual apparatus is that you have to use figures, draw graphs in order to come to a conclusion in attempt to understand the deeper theory and it takes a long time.

-Rueben: A bit of theory is required then you can see it from the simulations but then in the actual simulations you can visualize it through the graphs.
-You think more in order to understand the concepts.
-A disadvantage with the simulation is that it is limited, it does not give you all the current values, voltage values, there is only two different metal and two different light colors.
+Rueben: A bit of theory is required then you can see the relationships from the practical readings only later but then in the actual simulations you can visualize it through the graphs on the screen.
+Like this...you think more in order to understand the concepts.
+A disadvantage with the simulation is that it is limited, it does not give you all the current values, voltage values, and there is only two different metal and two different light colors.

-16.3 Identification of conceptual difficulties in Light and P.E.
+6.3 Identification of conceptual difficulties in Light and P.E.

-PhET (Perkins et al., 2006; Wieman, et al., 2008) and other simulation researches (Baser, 2006; Jaakkola, Nurmi, & Veermans, 2011) supports that simulations are valuable in avoiding, identifying and remediation of conceptual errors.
-Some research has shown that preservice students also have similar misconceptions as their learners but not as frequent.
-This study shows that students seemed to have greater difficultly with the concept of stopping potentials, work function of a metal and interpreting the graphs in validating Einstein's explanations.
-The interviews with students with pseudonyms Bhengu, Hagy, Sipho and Aneel reflect their understandings-both correct and problematic areas in the P.E.
-Students were interviewed on their understanding of the graphs (Figures 3 and 4) that were obtained experimentally and were also used in the PhET simulation analysis.
+PhET (Perkins et al., 2006; Wieman, et al., 2008) and other simulation research (Baser, 2006; Jaakkola, Nurmi, & Veermans, 2011) supports that simulations are valuable in avoiding, identifying and remediation of conceptual errors.
+A number of researches have shown that preservice students also have similar misconceptions as their learners but not as frequent.
+The interviews of students with pseudonyms Bhengu, Hagy, Sipho and Aneel reflect their understandings-both correct and problematic areas in understanding the P.E.
+The graphs (Figure 3 and 4) were obtained experimentally and were also used in the PhET simulation analysis.
+The study shows that students seemed to have greater difficultly with the concept of stopping potentials, work function of a metal and interpreting the P.E. graphs (Figure 3 and 4) as to validate Einstein's explanations.

-Figure 3: Stopping potential V vs f Figure 4.1: Current vs Intensity frequency

-Figure 4.2 Current vs

-Interviewer: What you understand about the relationship between energy and frequency of light, from the graph obtained from the simulations and experiments (Figure 3)?
+Figure 3: Stopping potential V vs f Figure 4: Current (Intensity) vs retarding and accelerating V Interviewer: How you understand the relationship between energy and frequency of light, knowledge that you gained from the simulations from the graph (Figure 3)?

-Bhengu: What I understand so far about the photoelectric effect, in terms of energy, we have the wave theory and the particle theory, the wave theory predicts that if the light that is used to shine the metal having a low frequency and with high intensity, the light could emit electrons in the metal but the frequency of the light does not affect the kinetic energy of the emitted electrons.
+Bhengu: What I understand so far about photoelectric effect, in terms of energy, we have the wave theory and the particle theory, the wave theory predicts that if the light that is used to shine the metal having a low frequency and with high intensity, the light could emit electrons in the metal but the frequency of the light does not affect the kinetic energy of the emitted electrons.

-Interviewer: So you are referring to the frequency of light not affecting the kinetic energy of the electrons, where does this idea emerge?
+Interviewer: So you referring to the frequency of light not affect the kinetic energy of the electrons, does this idea emerge from the simulations.
 Can you remember the simulations that you did?
 Did you use different light colours of same intensity?